 Users can easily enroll, manage and remove passwordless credentials on all their devices without calling the help desk or degrading the security of the credentials.
-Organization's MFA is only as strong as the weakest account recovery workflow!
+An organization's MFA is only as strong as the weakest account recovery workflow!

 Choose any standard or commercial authentication solution

 Built-in MFA that comes out of the box!

 Many great USB, Bluetooth, and Lightning tokens are available from vendors like Yubico, Feitian, AuthnTrend, and others.
 But new iPhones and MacBooks also have FIDO built-in.
 You can’t “top-down” provision FIDO for users.
 Casa is an essential tool to roll out FIDO which requires end-users to enroll their devices.

 Super Gluu, a free iOS / Android App

 Super Gluu can be configured to support a passwordless authentication workflow where the user scans a QR code for each sign-in, or simply enters a username and approves a push notification.
 It can also be used for traditional username + password + mobile push authentication.
 With an open-source software project, your organization can also brand and distribute your own version of Super Gluu.